OrdnanceSurvey/code-style-guide/Android/README.md

 These guidelines were agreed by the team, and based off of the [Android Code Style Guidelines for Contributors](https://source.android.com/source/code-style.html)

 ##1.
 Gradle
-All Android projects (and accompanying OS produced Java libraries) are to be built using Gradle and structured as per the defaults for those project types.
+All Android projects (including Java libraries developed for use with Android) are to be built using Gradle and structured as per the defaults for those project types.
 This is to ensure that all builds are prepared, tested and deployed with a consistent set of methods and plugins.
 Where appropriate repeated build logic will be moved into Gradle plugins for use within OS projects.

 Android Studio will create a Gradle structured project by default.